SacDeNoeuds/extended-guide/guides/index.md

 layout: home

 hero:
-  name: Extended guide on how to web project
+  name: Designing a resilient web project
   text: A collection of fully working examples
   tagline: In different environments ; client-side, server-side, multi-page apps, single-page apps, …
   actions:
     - theme: brand
       text: Get Started
-      link: /server-first/
+      link: /designing-a-resilient-system/

 features:
   - title: Multi-page app / server-first approach
-    details: Particularly relevant for project like back-offices, we will bet into the platform and use shiny HTML/CSS features to enhance user experiences.
+    details: Particularly relevant for project like back-offices, we will bet on the platform and use shiny HTML/CSS features to enhance user experiences.
   - title: Single-page app / local-first approach
     details: Particularly relevant for projects requiring offline capabilities, we will see how to implement frontend project with <em>decoupled</em> frameworks.
   - title: Using front & back frameworks in a <em>decoupled</em> way